2013 Shahbag protests: Origins

 Protest began right after the verdict was announced.
-Student organisations started the protest immediately after the Judgement in the Shahbag square that was the actual call for people to gather in the Shahbag square within half an hour of the Judgement.
-It took half an hour to spread out the call for protest through different social media and later the satellite TV channels.
-BOAN and some other social and cultural organisations called for different programmes in the same venue who later worked together.
-Demonstrators gathered at Shahbag Circle; they painted murals on the road, drew cartoons, hanged effigies of war-crimes suspects and chanted slogans, with a vow to continue demonstrating until their demands were met.
+Student organizations started the protest immediately after the Judgement in the Shahbagh square.
 On 7 February, demonstrations began at 8 am.
-Thousands of people gathered with banners, posters, Bangladeshi flags and placards in Shahbag with their demands.
-On Friday afternoon, a mass rally was held at Shahbag with an estimated attendance of more than 100,000.
+Thousands of people gathered with banners, posters, Bangladeshi flags and placards in Shahbagh with their demands.
+On Friday afternoon, a mass rally was held at Shahbagh with an estimated attendance of more than 100,000.

-On 12 February, protesters observed three minutes of silence at 4 pm at Shahbag and all across Bangladesh.
+On 12 February, protesters observed three minutes of silence at 4 pm at Shahbagh and all across Bangladesh.
 In Dhaka, traffic was stopped as thousands of people took to the streets, formed human chains and stood in silence.
 A Bangladesh Premier League game at the Sher-e-Bangla National Stadium halted for three minutes, as players and supporters observed the silence.
 Parliamentarians and the police also joined the protest.
 Bengali singer Kabir Suman wrote a song entitled "Tin Minit" ("Three Minutes") in honour of the silent protest.

 Further developments

 On 21 February, International Mother Language Day, the number of protesters reached a new high.
-Its leadership declared 26 March 2013, the Independence Day of Bangladesh, as the deadline for the government to ban Jamaat-e-Islami from politics.

-The government did not ban Jamaat-e-Islam from politics after the deadline was over.
-Seven protesters calling themselves the Shaheed Rumi Squad began a fast until death on 26 March at 10:30 pm in front of the National Museum, protesting "inadequate government action" to ban Jamaat in response to the Shahbagh protesters' ultimatum.
-The fasters said at a press briefing that they would send an open letter to Prime Minister Hasina during the 100th hour of their protests.
-More than 100 organisations expressed solidarity with the hunger strikers.
+Its leadership declared 26 March 2013, the Independence Day of Bangladesh, as the deadline for the government to ban Jamaat-e-Islami from politics.Seven protesters began a fast until death on 26 March at 10:30 pm in front of the National Museum, protesting "inadequate government action" to ban Jamaat in response to the Shahbagh protesters' ultimatum.
+The protesters said at a press briefing that they would send an open letter to Prime Minister Hasina during the 100th hour of their protests.
+More than 100 organizations expressed solidarity with the hunger strikers.

 Sentencing of Delwar Hossain Sayeedi

 On 28 February the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, Nayeb-e-Ameer (vice-president) of Jamaat-e-Islami, to death for convictions on 8 out of 20 charges of war crimes and crimes against humanity committed during the 1971 Bangladesh Liberation War.
-The protesters celebrated the sentence.